-These properties are typically distressed, and the seller is often motivated to sell their property.
+These properties are typically off-market, distressed, and the seller is often motivated to sell their property.

-Once a wholesaler buys a property, he/she will try to flip it to another buyer as soon as possible.
+Once a wholesaler buys a property, he/she will try to flip the off market home to another buyer as soon as possible.

 These buyers are either fix-and-flip investors or buy-and-hold investors.

 Skills and experience to identify undervalued, distressed, off market properties.

 Experienced with marketing campaigns aimed to convince distressed property owners to sell.